 Un homme jouant sur un casino en ligne een man die bij een online casino speelt

-Online gaming giants ordered to repay Dutch players for losses
+Online gambling giants ordered to repay Dutch players for losses

 A ruling done by a Dutch court has ordered two online gaming companies, including Unibet, to repay substantial amounts to Dutch players.
 The move follows a ban on online gaming in the Netherlands until the regulated market got in place on October 1st 2021, which now allows Dutch people who lost money on online gaming sites before to reclaim their losses.